devplayer0/fyp/report.md

 A subproject of xPack is their fork of QEMU, referred to as "The xPack QEMU Arm".
 This fork of QEMU seeks to address the lack of support for microcontroller cores in QEMU (which generally emulates high-performance application cores only).
-Specifically, the fork aims to support Cortex-M3 and M4 boards (including peripherals).
-The STM32F4 Discovery development board (featuring an STM32F407 chip), used in Introduction to Computing, is one of the supported boards.
-Emulation is quite detailed, and a graphical representation of the board with LED's that react to changing GPIO state is provided (see Figure \ref{fig:xpack_qemu_gui}).
+Specifically, xPack QEMU aims to support Cortex-M3 and M4 boards (including peripherals).
+The STM32F4 Discovery development board is one of the supported targets.
+Emulation includes a graphical representation of the board with LEDs that react to changing GPIO state (see Figure \ref{fig:xpack_qemu_gui}).

-Aside from better Cortex-M peripheral support, xPack QEMU doesn't really provide any features over upstream QEMU (instrumentation, improved accuracy etc). xPack's QEMU is currently used in Introduction to Computing (particularly for its GUI mode, allowing for GPIO demonstrations without needing real hardware).
+Aside from better Cortex-M peripheral support, xPack QEMU doesn't really provide any features over upstream QEMU, such as instrumentation or improved accuracy. xPack's QEMU is currently used in Introduction to Computing, particularly for its GUI mode, allowing for GPIO demonstrations without needing real hardware.

 ### Unicorn